FrozenMeatloaf/portfolio-kami/_portfolio/bloccit.md

 {:.center}
 <span class="sub-title">Starting to think like a developer</span>

-Learning at the speed I was created a natural feeling of being overwhelmed.
+Naturally feeling overwhelmed was an issue because of how fast I was learning things.
 However, I soon realized I was overthinking how things were coded instead of how things worked.
-Things became easier once I acknowledged it was about remembering the principles and locating the solution from past projects or solutions as seen above.
+Things became easier once I acknowledged it was about remembering principles and basic fundamentals.

 ## Results

-Completing <span class="title-color">Bloccit</span> lead to many successful results that I continue applying in future applications.
+Completing <span class="title-color">Bloccit</span> subsequently produced successful results that I forever will apply to future applications.

 **Comfortable working knowledge of the following:**